kubernetes-sigs/gateway-api/geps/gep-5091/index.md

 composable processing pipelines such as "extract model name from body → set routing header → reject if PII detected."

-While the API surface supports both InProcess and ExtProcess processor types, this GEP's initial scope is limited to InProcess header and body field mutation from request body content, which has been validated by a [proof-of-concept implementation].
-The ExtProcess processing protocol standardization is deferred to a follow-on GEP.
+While the envision API would supports both InProcess and ExtProcess processor types, this GEP's scope is limited to InProcess header and body field mutation from request and response body content, which has been validated by a [proof-of-concept implementation].
+The ExtProcess API and protocol standardization is deferred to a follow-up GEP.

 [GEP-713]: https://gateway-api.sigs.k8s.io/geps/gep-713/
 [proof-of-concept implementation]: https://github.com/kubernetes-sigs/wg-ai-gateway/pull/56